Directors: Johannes Botha Linda Schultz Michael Naude Ryan Botha Johan Schultz

 Donations in Kind

-Due to constant paper work changes we have had to request that we do not receive any more second hand clothing.
+Due to constant paper work changes we can no longer receive any second hand clothing Donations.
+This has been in play since September 2013.
 The powers that be are currently refusing to issue us with a Rebate letter to import this as it is “competing” with their clothing market.
-We are also trying to avoid major paper work issues by ensuring that we buy all goods in bulk and of the same brand.
-This makes the import permit and rebate letter applications somewhat easier.
+A special license is now required.
+With effect to our importing food we are no longer allowed to do this under a Letter of Rebate (No Cost Implications) and now have to pay Customs Import Duties, VAT and Surtax on 90% of the products we take up for our Golden Oldies.
 For this reason we have had to stop most donations in kind and request that a monetary donation be made no matter how small.
 This was a heart sore decision but ZIMRA has left us with little choice.

-The fund will continue to run as it has in the past with every effort being put into Fund Raising and ensuring our “Golden Oldies” receive their desperately needed parcels.
-We have already completed our February 2014 trip.
-And are currently busy planning our Easter Trip.
+The fund will continue to run as it has the past 17 years with every effort being put into Fund Raising and ensuring our “Golden Oldies” receive their desperately needed parcels.
+With all the new changes in the pipeline we are having to go full out with Fundraising and I should hopefully come up with some unique ideas in order to achieve this.

-While we are looking a few possible changes in procedures as to how our Golden Oldies receive their parcels please be assured that come what may they will receive them.
+While we are always looking at ways to improve and may need to make a few possible changes in procedures as to how our Golden Oldies receive their parcels please be assured that come what may they will receive them.

 Director & Founder